 What I found most exciting was that no matter the opinion held, the participants were actually sharing their opinions and refreshingly, they were even whispering their arguing points.
 I say refreshingly because I think we HR professionals as a whole are noted to be amicable people-pleasers.
 Let’s face it, we are not typically well known for leading the charge of beliefs.
 So here, I was noticing the divide in beliefs and the courage to defend them pouring out—in a whisper and even while the panel was speaking.
 Bravo!

 Another clear example of the divide came during a session we hosted on “Transparency in the Workplace.”
-While many came to hear about how to capitalize on the dialogue being shared about their brand, several attended to learn how to completely control their messaging.
-The latter, cited their companies’ very strict guidelines as to what an employee could publish about the company and even what an employee can say while identified as an employee of the company.
-This one really took me back – like way back to 1990 before the internet and way before Glassdoor.
-However, at the same time I get their point: put more and firmer guidelines in place and stop the madness.
+While many came to hear about how to capitalize on the shared dialogue about their brand, several attended to learn how to control their messaging completely.
+The latter cited their companies’ very strict guidelines as to what an employee could publish about the company and even what an employee can say while identified as an employee of the company.
+This one took me back – like way back to 1990 before the internet and way before Glassdoor.
+However, at the same time, I get their point: put more and firmer guidelines in place and stop the madness.
 Both the believers in embracing transparency and the holders of the strict policies meant what they said and said what they meant.
-Although one of the most adamant strict policy protectors just told me they are “reconsidering and updating their policies as a result of the conversation around the topic.”
-Still sounds pretty strict, but it’s a start.
+Although one of the most adamant strict policy protectors just told me, that they are “reconsidering and updating their policies as a result of the conversation around the topic.”
+It still sounds pretty strict, but it’s a start.

 So what does this divide mean to talent acquisition and even HR as a whole?
 Our opinion is that the greatest growth within all professions or industries comes as a result of its greatest divides.
 Perhaps the conflict of ideas creates the passion and drama that causes us to take notice, and then take action?